(Get 20% off all custom framing in our frame shop during January, February, and March — learn more here.)

 Dry mounted framed canvas prints are available in three wood frame options to complement your image.
 On many products, you can choose dark oak, maple veneer, and weathered wood as shown below.
 Finishing with a frame creates a polished look for canvas prints.
 If you are showcasing many prints on the same wall, framing them all with the same wood unifies the artwork, no matter their style or subject.

 Framing is an art in and of itself.
-If you need framing guidance of any type or prefer a custom framing style, please call us at 218-387-2491 or 888-880-4369.
+If you need framing guidance of any type — or prefer a custom framing style instead of our standard options — please call us at 218-387-2491 or 888-880-4369.
 We have a custom frame shop on site, are happy to discuss the many possible options available to you, and welcome you to stop in and talk with our experts when you’re visiting Grand Marais.